incubyte/incubyte.github.io/content/blog/understanding-sql-dialects.md

 - **hstore:** A key-value store within a PostgreSQL value, useful for dynamic schemas.
 - **DO:** Anonymous code blocks for executing procedural code without creating a stored procedure.

+### MySQL

+MySQL, known for its simplicity and speed, has its own set of unique features:

+- **AUTO_INCREMENT:** Property to auto-generate unique values for a column, similar to SQL Server’s IDENTITY.
+- **ENGINE:** Specifies the storage engine for a table (e.g., InnoDB, MyISAM).
+- **ENUM and SET:** Data types for defining columns that can take on a predefined set of values.
+- **Prepared Statements:** Enhance security and performance by precompiling SQL statements.
+- **Triggers:** Automatic execution of specified commands in response to certain events on a particular table.

 ## Key Terminology Differences

 Each DBMS has its own terminology and syntax for various SQL features.
 Here are a few examples: